gluap/pyduofern/README.rst

 Getting Started
 ===============
 To start using your stick you can use the ``duofern_cli.py`` script which should have been installed together with the pyduofern module.
 Begin by choosing a 4 hex-digit system code.
+If you have already used the roller shutters with FHEM use the last 4 digits of your FHEM code to preserve pairings.
 Ideally write it down, if you forget it, you will likely have to chose a new system code and reset your devices in order to be able to pair them again.
 It is also a security feature which is why no default is provided.